prototypefund/Digital_Bargeld-docs/core/api-exchange.rst

   .. ts:def:: RecoupWithdrawalConfirmation

-    // type of response provided if refreshed was false. interface RecoupWithdrawalConfirmation {
+    interface RecoupWithdrawalConfirmation {
+      // Tag to distinguish the RecoupConfirmation response type
+      refreshed: false;
       // public key of the reserve that will receive the recoup,
       reserve_pub: EddsaPublicKey;
     }

   .. ts:def:: RecoupRefreshConfirmation

-    // type of response provided if refreshed was true. interface RecoupRefreshConfirmation {
+    interface RecoupRefreshConfirmation {
+      // Tag to distinguish the RecoupConfirmation response type
+      refreshed: true;
       // public key of the old coin that will receive the recoup
       old_coin_pub: EddsaPublicKey;
     }